-In addition to the primary supervisors, each intern will have several other designated supervisors assigned to him or her during the course of the year.
+In addition to the primary supervisors, each psychologist-in-training will have several other designated supervisors assigned to him or her during the course of the year.
 Supervision in these settings is in the form of individual meetings, small group supervision, and apprentice experiences.
-Each intern's training program is different based on the rotations they have elected, but considering both core and elective supervision, an intern typically receives at least three hours of individual supervision, and at least six hours per month of paired or group supervision.
+Each psychologist-in-training's training program is different based on the rotations they have elected, but considering both core and elective supervision, a psychologist-in-training typically receives at least three hours of individual supervision, and at least six hours per month of paired or group supervision.

 Supervision styles and theoretical orientations vary, but there is a common emphasis on psychodynamic, cognitive behavioral, developmental, and family systems perspectives informing our conceptualizations and treatment approaches.
 Clinical supervision will also be available in assessment and treatment seminars, which utilize audiotape and case conference methodology.
 Psychologists, psychiatrists, social workers, and mental health specialists throughout the hospital are also available for consultation and teaching in their areas of expertise.
-Complementing basic individual and group supervision, through the process of working closely with a number of different supervisors, interns are also exposed to role modeling and mentoring on an ongoing basis.
+Complementing basic individual and group supervision, through the process of working closely with a number of different supervisors, psychologists-in-training are also exposed to role modeling and mentoring on an ongoing basis.

-A Core Case Seminar is required for all interns.
+A Core Case Seminar is required for all psychologists-in-training.
 This didactic will provide training and supervision in the core cluster areas of: Adult Development, Trauma, Diagnosis, Community Systems and Services, and Professional Development.
 As our hospital serves a very diverse linguistic, ethnic, and economic population, our programs also offer ongoing training in multicultural issues as they inform the work of the psychologist.